kotomisak/routines-android/README.md

 # The idea behind
 Every time I play with some specific feature or programming approach, such feature was always either thrown or implanted to some app without future.
-This time, there is an idea to bundle such feature/approach to separated module/app template - and to be reusable in case you want to use it in some app.
+This time, there is an idea to bundle such feature/approach to separated module or app_template - and to be reusable in case you want to use it for some specific app.

 # Steps to build this project
 - Use Android Studio 3.5 Canary4 and newer